friedawik/AutoSpot/README.md

 # AutoSpot

 Welcome to **AutoSpot**, a project focused on detecting and segmenting Atg8 spots in fluorescence microscopy images for autophagy research.
-This repository documents the code and methodologies developed during a master's thesis in Computational Bioscience at the University of Oslo:
+This repository documents the code and methodologies developed during the master's thesis in Computational Bioscience at the University of Oslo with the follwong title:

  **"Combining Traditional Image Analysis and Deep Learning for Enhanced Atg8 Spot Analysis in Autophagy Research."**